 Jessica smiled at Rodney, he seemed so naive.
 “Actually I am struggling to get what I need.
 I work as much as my job needs me, and they don’t like having to pay the extra.”

 Rodney thought for a moment.
 He hesitated for a bit before saying, “Here everything that we need is supplied.
-Whether you work or not you have a roof over your head, food to eat, clean water, whatever.”
+Whether you work or not you have a roof over your head, food to eat, clean water, internet, whatever.”

 Jessica just sighed.